 - married to the child's mother - listed on the birth certificate (after a certain date, depending on which part of the UK the child was born in).

 Further information is available from gov.uk.
-This also provides additional advice for those who are step parents.
+This also provides additional advice for those who are step parents, who do not automatically have legal parental responsibility unless this is awarded through a court order.